Allbirds IPO: What Investors Need to Know about BIRD Stock

 Our expertise with materials allows us to expand in basics and functional casual apparel, and has significant application to natural performance apparel, which we believe will be a complementary offering to our newly established credibility in performance footwear.

 The company only has a slim retail offering.
 Its presence is mostly online with around 85% of its net revenue through its digital channel.
 The company has put efforts into physical retail in recent years.
 But the pandemic and mandated stay-at-home orders disrupted company growth.

 Allbirds Growth Disrupted by COVID-19

 While Allbirds’ sales are small compared with the athletic industry giants, the company has big ambitions.
-New stores are expected to propel the company’s expansion.
-Allbirds also hopes to grow by appealing to a new generation of consumers who are concerned about climate change and are shifting their shopping habits accordingly.
+New stores should propel the company’s expansion.
+Allbirds also hopes to grow by appealing to a new generation of consumers concerned about climate change that are shifting their shopping habits.

 With strong pre-COVID-19 unit economics, our store operations have historically been capital efficient and provided strong investment returns.
 We are in the early phase of a ramp towards hundreds of potential locations in the future, with strong unit economics.

 Furthermore, as our store fleet expands, we expect our growth to accelerate, as compared to 2020, through more efficient customer acquisition, while also receiving the benefit of increasing digital traffic as more people learn about our brand through our stores.
 Based on our stores’ pre-COVID-19 performance, we believe our new stores will also be highly profitable, have attractive payback periods, serve as good capital investments, and be positioned well to take advantage of physical retail’s recovery from the pandemic.

 Added locations will help promote the brand and speed up growth in the coming years.
 Allbirds plans to expand its stores are a sign that the company is recovering from the effects of the pandemic.